antonyeagle/forallx-adl/readme.md

 * Chapter 3 (`forallx-adl-truthtables.tex`)
 	- §8
 		+ more practice exercises!
-	- §10
-		+ Replace 'tautology' by 'logical truth' even for propositional case to ensure consistency with §23; replace 'equivalence' with 'logical equivalence'.
 	- §11
 		+ Add a discussion of using the test for entailment to understand NL arguments.
 		+ §11.5: two kinds of limits: valid arguments not captured (remedied by \FOL), invalid NL arguments misclassified due to inadequate symbolisation – a form that looks like it might be captured by \TFL\ but which in fact isn't.